brucewu16899/INWINStack/deploy-tool/README.rst

  $ bin/inwinstack --gen-answer-file=ans.txt

+It will generate ans.txt and put another common setting file called packstack-client-answers.txt in your $HOME folder.

-then edit ans.txt as appropriate e.g.
+then edit ans.txt or packstack-client-answers.txt as appropriate e.g.

  -  Edit the IP address to anywhere you want to install a piece of openstack on another server
  -  Change how the OVS bridge get IP address(static or dhcp)

+The installer will try to load ans.txt first then overwrite those options exists in packstack-client-answers.txt.

 ::